On some admissible lattices: An application of Freese's technique to

+Note that the equivalences of \cref{cor:N5char} can also be proved without Freese's technique.
 To conclude the section, we provide examples of algebras satisfying the first two cases of \cref{thm:N5A(b)} for $i = 1$.
 These examples can be easily generalized to any $i \in \mathbb{N}_0$ as well as to the infinite case, thereby providing algebras satisfying each of the cases in \cref{thm:N5A(b)}.

-\begin{Ex} We present examples of algebras that serve as instances for each of the first two cases in \cref{thm:N5A(b)}, for $i =1$. \begin{enumerate}